EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 EWALD TOL=1d-16
 ~~~

 One problem with the **PMT** method is that the smoooth-Hankel and APW basis set span nearly the same hilbert space.
-You cannot add too
+If you add too
-many plane waves, or the overlap matrix does not remain positive definite.
-Adding the tolerances above help and so does increasing the
+many plane waves the overlap matrix does not remain positive definite.
+Tightening the tolerances above helps, and so does increasing the
 fineness of the density mesh (these points are also used for the PW expansion of the basis).

 Note the these tags in the **HAM** category: